 There are plenty seats inside the restaurants, of course, but hardly any are full.
 “Many of our local customers have moved away since the new developments started,” Zhang says, pointing to a cavernous hole of demolished lane houses that once housed Shouning Lu’s residents.

-It’s not all bad news for Shouning Lu.
+Though it’s not all bad news for Shouning Lu.
 Since the crackdown, the practice of aggressively hawking customers into the restaurants has been curtailed.
-“The chengguan are here everyday now,” Zhang notes, looking over her shoulder at a trio of law enforcers who police the street nightly.
+“The chengguan are here every day now,” Zhang notes, looking over her shoulder at a trio of law enforcers who police the street nightly.

-One of the city’s oldest neighborhoods, the street brings together an astonishing culmination of traditional eateries, run by both locals and waidi operators from as far as Dongbei and Anhui.
-If food has the ability to bring people together, this street is the testament for this part of town.
+One of the city’s oldest neighborhoods, Zhaozhou Lu brings together an astonishing culmination of traditional eateries, run by both locals and waidi operators from as far as Dongbei and Anhui.
+If food has the ability to bring people together, this street is testament.

-Luckily, this isn’t the end for the street’s more scalable eateries.
+But for the street's more scalable eateries, this isn’t the end.
 Erguang Hundun, famous for selling enormous stuffed wontons and pork cutlets, has been open 22 years.
 It is now preparing to close its famous Zhaozhou Lu location.

 Proprietor Mrs Wang has already begun asking their loyal customers to find them at their new location (at 109 Huangjiaque Lu) but is unsure of her less fortunate neighbors’ fate.
 “When this street goes, that’s the end for a lot of these vendors,” she explains.
 “They’ll have to find new locations if they carry on making street food, probably out of town – some as far as Sheshan.”